kreid415/kreid415.github.io/_pages/about.md

 With my varied background, I hope to have a unique perspective on the problems facing mental healthcare.
 I am an aspiring scientist, with broad interests across computational neuroscience, bioinformatics, and artificial intelligence, all with the aim of improving our understanding of mental health.

-I hope that this site can serve as a guide for those that wish to follow the path that I am on, as well as a place to share ideas and learn from another.
-Read posts from my [blog](/blog), or check out the [repositories](/repositories) that I support to learn more about my work.

-I'm commited to keeping my work freely available and paywall free.
+I'm commited to keeping my work freely available and open source.
 If you enjoy the work that I create, and wish to support my efforts, please consider donating to one of the charities listed in [advocacy](/advocacy).